 The Head of School will oversee the staggered drop off times initially, until systems have been established.
 This can then be delegated to another member of the team.
-Too many pick-up ti mes sta oth add en the chool Parents will be requested that only one adult can collect a child and where possible biking and walking to school is preferred.
+Too many people congregating at pick-up times Pupils, staff and other adults entering the school Parents will be requested that only one adult can collect a child and where possible biking and walking to school is preferred.
 Staggered exit times should ease congestion and will be communicated to parents.
 Parents will be permitted to socially distance in the far third of the netball court at the end of the day while they wait for their children but will be asked not to congregate anywhere else on the school grounds or enter the classrooms or office.
 Parents will be asked to enter the school playground via the pedestrian gate on the left.
 Pupils will be led out of school by their member of staff to the playground and handed over to their parents waiting in the far third of the netball court in marked bubble zones.
 Parents and children will then leave via the double gates at the end of the playground, following the path along the zebra crossing and out of the pedestrian gate.
 Parents will be informed that only one adult should collect a child from school and where possible biking and walking is preferred.
 They will be instructed to wait in their allocated section which will be clearly signposted by the use of cones (historically, the area where they dropped children off in the mornings).
-Here they will socially distance, wear a face covering and wait for their High Cones will be placed on the playground by a teaching assistant (NI) to indicate where the classes should line up at the end of the day. child to be led out.
-Children will be led out of their classrooms by their teacher to wait in lines on the playground.
-Cones will be placed on the playground by a teaching assistant (NI) to indicate where the classes should line up.
-Children will then be released to their parent once the teacher has seen the adult who is picking them up and given them permission to leave the line.
-Children will be encouraged by staff to maintain the correct social distancing in their class lines.
+Here they will socially High Cones will be placed on the playground by a teaching assistant (NI) to indicate where the classes should line up at the end of the day.